 - Has the guard been screened by the security company in accordance with BS 7858:2012 standards?
 These are pre-employment screening checks.

 Despite your best efforts, your business could still become a victim of crime.
 You should have procedures in place to minimise any loss that occurs in this unfortunate situation.
 In particular:

 - Draw up an inventory of all your assets, and mark all your property with serial numbers.
 Take photos of everything.
 Send this to your insurer.

-- You are most at risk immediately after a break-in; criminals will know you will soon replace the stolen items and may return for a repeat performance.
+- You are most at risk immediately after a break-in; criminals will know that you will soon replace the stolen items, and may return for a repeat performance.
 Make sure you are especially on guard in the weeks following a break-in, and replace any damaged or broken points of entry and security measures.